 Is your mattress showing signs of wear and tear?

-Another tell‐tale sign is if you can see a visible dip in the middle of your mattress, or if you can feel the springs through it.
-This is definitely time to change your mattress.
+Other tell‐tale signs your mattress needs replacing is if you can see a visible dip in the middle of it, or if you can feel the springs poking through it.
+This means it’s definitely time to get a new one.
 The same goes for a noisy mattress too.
 If it's creaking, groaning and pinging all night long, then it's obviously not in a sound condition.

 Is your mattress coping with changes in your body?

-If you're a couple of stone heavier, or even lighter, than you were a few years ago, it's possible that your body could have changed to the extent where your existing mattress is no longer comfortable.
-This also applies to children's mattresses, which can't adapt by themselves to the growing demands of kids.
+If you're a couple of stone heavier or lighter than you were a few years ago, it's quite possible that your body’s changed to the extent where your existing mattress isn’t comfortable anymore.
+This also happens with children's mattresses, which aren’t able to adapt to the growing demands of kids.

 Is your mattress keeping your partner awake?

-An ageing mattress doesn't reduce motion transfer like it should.
-This can cause big problems in a shared bed by waking someone up each time the other person moves.
-A good mattress needs to support both sleepers in equal comfort with minimal motion transfer.
+An ageing mattress doesn't reduce motion transfer as well as it should.
+This can cause big problems in a shared bed by waking each other up each and every time the other person moves.
+A good mattress needs to support both sleepers in equal comfort with minimal motion transfer or ‘roll together’.